-If the Add Nodes Wizard generates a cluster feasibility error, go to "Adding Cluster Nodes Using the Advanced Configuration Option."
+If the Add Nodes Wizard generates a cluster feasibility error, go to "Adding Cluster Nodes Using the Advanced Configuration Option" on page 76.

 - f Click Next to continue. - g Follow the procedures in the wizard and click Finish.

 Adding Cluster Nodes Using the Advanced Configuration Option